Irony: The problem of definition

-It is commonplace to begin a study of irony with the acknowledgement that the term quite simply eludes any single definition.
+It is commonplace to begin a study of irony with the acknowledgement that the term eludes any single definition.
 Philosopher Richard J. Bernstein opens his Ironic Life with the observation that a survey of the literature on irony leaves the reader with the "dominant impression" that the authors are simply "talking about different subjects".
 In popular culture, the 1996 song "Ironic" by Alanis Morissette is sometimes cited as evidence that the word no longer has any specific meaning.

 In the 1906 The King's English, Henry Watson Fowler writes, "any definition of irony—though hundreds might be given, and very few of them would be accepted—must include this, that the surface meaning and the underlying meaning of what is said are not the same."
 A consequence of this, he observes, is that an analysis of irony requires the concept of a double audience "consisting of one party that hearing shall hear & shall not understand, & another party that, when more is meant than meets the ear, is aware both of that more & of the outsiders' incomprehension".

 From this basic feature, literary theorist Douglas C. Muecke identifies three characteristics of verbal irony: